slmaher/BankNote-Authentication-Classification-Project/README.md

 ## Project Overview

-This repository contains a classification project to detect forged banknotes using the provided `BankNote_Authentication.csv` dataset.
+This repository contains a Ml classification project to detect forged banknotes using the provided `BankNote_Authentication.csv` dataset.
 The analysis and model training are implemented in `code.ipynb` (Jupyter Notebook).

 ## Files